5 Smart Tips for Becoming a Permanent Resident of Canada

 - Language Proficiency Tests – Consider taking the IELTS before hand or while in process

 - Education Credential Assessment- As Canada needs documentation for language scoring purposes.

 - Photocopy of valid personal identification – It could be anything, national ID card, driving card, etc.

 - Identical citizenship photos – Probably, a set of two is required.

 Canada mandates these documents for every adult 18 years of age or older.
 Since gathering documents like transcripts, mark sheets, reference letters can be a tedious process, take help from an expert.

 The cost of living differs from country to country.
 Depending on where you’re migrating from, the cost of living could be higher in Canada.
 You will need to show a proof of funds during the last stage of your migration process.
 This fee is calculated upon each accompanying member.

 Ensure that you are prepared with all housing and good service costs before you take the relocation leap.
 A research or a thorough guidance from our proficient after landing assistance will do great for you.

 With this being said, look out for jobs which best suit your needs before you go.
-To cater to this need, we also offer an exclusive service of Job Search.

 Before you move, look to line up jobs and housing that match or exceed the income you have now.
 O